Pullusb/MatNameFromColor/README.md

 Set viewport color from node - try to find a node with color and apply it to viewport color

-Call the *copied color name to clipboard* from anywhere : In the search bar look for convert clipboard color to name
+Call the *copied color name to clipboard* from anywhere : In the search bar look for '*convert clipboard color to name*'

 #### note:
 this addon use *webcolors* module (will propose to download automatically at first use)